Office of Digital Strategy

-The Office of Digital Strategy (ODS) is an Executive Branch agency that promotes the U.S. President's messaging through digital and social media.
-It is part of the White House Office and is led by the Assistant to the President and Director of Digital Strategy, who reports to the White House Chief of Staff.
+The Office of Digital Strategy (ODS) is an executive branch agency that promotes the U.S. president's messaging through digital and social media.
+It is part of the White House Office and is led by the assistant to the president and director of Digital Strategy, who reports to the White House chief of staff.

 Role

-The Office of Digital Strategy (ODS) manages the President's and the White House's online communications across social media, digital influencers and creators, and creative production.
+The Office of Digital Strategy (ODS) manages the president's and the White House's online communications across social media, digital influencers and creators, and creative production.
 ODS manages the White House Video Team and the Creative Design Shop, as well as whitehouse.gov.
-The department also collaborates with other internal teams as well as external ones, including Congressional offices and Cabinet agencies, on digital initiatives and event coverage.
+The department also collaborates with other internal teams as well as external ones, including congressional offices and cabinet agencies, on digital initiatives and event coverage.

 Obama administration

-Nate Lubin headed the office for part of president Barack Obama's tenure.
-Jason Goldman succeeded Lubin in 2015, serving as the first-ever U.S. Chief Digital Officer.
+Nate Lubin headed the office for part of President Barack Obama's tenure.
+Jason Goldman succeeded Lubin in 2015, serving as the first-ever U.S. chief digital officer.
 Clay Dumas was the chief of staff for the Office of Digital Strategy, and Ashleigh Axios also worked in the office during Obama's presidency.
 Peter Welsch also had a role.

-Trump administration
+First presidency of Donald Trump

 Ory Rinat was the chief digital officer for Donald Trump's administration.
-The Trump administration reworked the Whitehouse.gov website and managed various social media tools, including Twitter, to communicate its messaging.
+The Trump administration reworked the Whitehouse.gov website and managed various social media tools, including Twitter, to communicate its messaging.The Office of Social Media was headed by Dan Scavino during the Trump administration.